Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Step 5: Refrigeration Installation

 Next, the condensing unit is mounted (usually outside the room with weather protection).
 The evaporator is installed inside, and refrigerant pipework is run between them.
-Subsequently, electrical control wiring is completed, refrigerant gas is charged, and the system is leak-tested.
+Electrical control wiring is then completed, refrigerant gas is charged, and the system is leak-tested.

 Step 6: Commissioning and Handover

 Once everything is connected, we commission the system.
 This means running it through full operating cycles, verifying temperature performance, calibrating controls, and stress-testing alarms.
-Finally, we hand over the room with operating manuals, maintenance schedules, and staff training.
+We then hand over the room with operating manuals, maintenance schedules, and staff training.

 Step 7: Warranty and Aftercare

 Spinel Dynamics provides comprehensive warranty cover on workmanship and equipment.
-Additionally, we offer annual or quarterly maintenance contracts to keep your cold room performing optimally for its full design life.
+We also offer annual or quarterly maintenance contracts to keep your cold room performing optimally for its full design life.

 Cold Room Maintenance: Protecting Your Investment